nikextens/AzureML_Capstone/starter_file/README.md

 ## Model Deployment
 Afterwards, I deployed the AutoML model that outperformed the other one via ACIWebservice.
 That happened via the `deployment_config` specified as an `AciWebservice` deployment.
 There, I also enabled app insights (`auth_enables=True`) so that I could easily generate access keys to also query the model afterwards (see below for example). `cpu_cores` and `memory_gb` were modestly set to 1 saving resources.

 Besides the `deployment_config`, the deployment also requires the configuation of the inference.
 There, I introduced the `scoring.py` script to the endpoint that has been previously been downloaded and renamed.
 When querying the endpoint, that script is needed to process the request.
-As shown in the line below, I decided to work with the scoring script that has been provided by AzureML:
+As shown in the line below, I decided to work with the scoring script that has been provided by AzureML ([scoring.py](https://github.com/nikextens/AzureML_Capstone/blob/master/starter_file/scoring.py)):
 ```
 best_automl_run.download_file('outputs/scoring_file_v_1_0_0.py','scoring.py')
 ```